BhallaLab/almirah/docs/source/tutorial.rst

 usecases.
 In case you have not installed ``almirah`` yet, please go to the :ref:`Installing` section and follow the instructions.

-First, let us obtain the dataset to work on for the tutorial.
-It comes along with ``almirah`` and can be copied to a convenient location using the :meth:`~utils.lib.create_tutorial_dataset`.
+The dummy dataset that we will be using comes along with ``almirah`` and can be created at a convenient location using :meth:`~utils.lib.create_tutorial_dataset`.

 .. code-block:: python